MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/concept-all-sign-ins.md

 ## Service principal sign-ins

 Unlike interactive and non-interactive user sign-ins, service principal sign-ins do not involve a user.
-Instead, they are sign-ins by any non-user account, such as apps or service principals (except managed identity sign in, which are in included only in the managed identity sign ins report).
+Instead, they are sign-ins by any non-user account, such as apps or service principals (except managed identity sign-in, which are in included only in the managed identity sign-ins report).
 In these sign-ins, the app or service provides its own credential, such as a certificate or app secret to authenticate or access resources.

 **Report size:** Large <br>